Josh Naylor Player Props: Guardians vs. Padres

-The Cleveland Guardians, including Josh Naylor and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starting pitcher Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 9:40 PM ET.
+On Thursday, Josh Naylor (batting .425 in his past 10 games) and the Cleveland Guardians play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
+First pitch is at 8:40 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Padres.
+In his last game he had a one-hit showing (1-for-4) against the Padres.

 Josh Naylor Game Info & Props vs. the Padres